knum-mimuw/spacy-workshop/README.md

 ## Workshop

 During the workshops, we will be:
-- learning about NLP from notebooks 1&2
+- learning about NLP from notebooks: [1-NLP-Introduction.ipynb](1-NLP-Introduction.ipynb) and [2-NLP-Glossary.ipynb](2-NLP-Glossary.ipynb)
 - going through spaCy library: objects, methods, attributes, etc.
 - (optional) building an aspect-based sentiment analysis pipeline on SemEval dataset (for reference implementation see [`utils/SemEval.ipynb`](utils/SemEval.ipynb))
 - (optional) building a standard sentiment analysis pipeline for Guardian articles (for reference implementation see [`utils/TheGuardian.ipynb`](utils/TheGuardian.ipynb))